anonOstrich/regex_parser/documentation/user_guide.md

 * `!` - negation/complements.
 Will match any strings that do NOT match the negated regular expression.
 Pattern `!a` will match all strings except `a`, and pattern `!(aa|b)` will match all strings excpect `aa` or `b`.
 * `#` - empty string.
 Pattern `a|#` will match `a` or the empty strnig.
 * `.` - any single character will be accepted in this position. `a.a` matches, among others, `aya`, `a(a`, `a9a`.
 This is especially useful to use regular expressions to search for an occurrence of a pattern in a longer text: if we want to find out whether a text contains an exclamation ending with ` a dog!`, we could match the whole text with the regular expression `.* a dog/!.*`
 * `/` - escape character.
 The symbol following this character is treated as part of the alphabet.
 So `/&` creates a regular expression that recognises only the string `&`.
 Notice that this escapes only the following character!
 You cannot escape a longer character sequence with one / even if it directly precedes parentheses.
 So `/(aba)` would not be a valid pattern for a regular expression, since it contains one closing parenthesis and zero opening parentheses.
 To achieve the wanted effect the pattern should be `/(aba/)`.
 If you don't need negation in the regular expression, you can include any symbol in the alphabet by escaping it first. `/€` might work.
 To avoid any chance of error I suggest remaining within the symbols listed in this section, however.
+Notice: pattern processor does not adequately test if a character is escaped if there are multiple escape characters directly before it.
+If you wish to escape /, try (//)  parentheses might help.

 Different uses of the program
 =============================